hacker1649/hacker1649/README.md

 <h2 align="left">Biography:</h2>

-I am currently enrolled in the National University of Computer and Emerging Sciences, Karachi Campus, pursuing my Bachelor's Degree in Computer Science.
-I am keen on enhancing my skills in the information technology sector to stay competitive in the growing market.
+Passionate Software Engineer with a knack for solving complex problems and building scalable solutions.
+Experienced in full-stack and mobile-app development, always eager to learn new technologies to drive innovation.

-With a solid academic foundation and a curious mindset, I enjoy exploring various domains such as app and web development, constantly seeking to acquire new knowledge.
-I am enthusiastic about contributing my skills and passion to positively impact any organization or project I engage with.
+I hold a Bachelor’s degree in Computer Science from the **National University of Computer and Emerging Sciences (FAST-NUCES)**, Karachi Campus.

 Talking about my hobbies, I love playing cricket 🏏, watching YouTube 📺 videos, listening to music 🎶, podcasts and travelling✈️.

 - 🌍 I'm located in **Pakistan.**

-- 🔭 I’m currently working on **Mobile App Developemt using Flutter and React Native.**
+- 💻 I’m currently working on **full-stack and mobile app projects using React.js, Node.js, Flutter, and Firebase, including my own apps like VideoCatchr and a Contact Management App**.

-- 🌱 I’m currently learning **MERN Stack (ReactJS/NextJS, NodeJS) and Firebase**
+- 🌱 I’m currently learning **advanced concepts in software development, with a focus on testing (Selenium, JUnit, Postman), state management (Context API, Redux, Provider), and secure backend development**.

-- 👯 I’m looking to collaborate on **different types of Software Development Projects associated with App/Web Development.**
+- 🤝 I’m looking to collaborate on **innovative web and mobile applications, especially those involving personal finance tools, resume analyzers, or anything in the ed-tech or productivity space**.

 - 👨‍💻 All of my projects are available at [My Portfolio](https://muhammadwarzan.vercel.app/).